 |Training Officer||183,000 NGN|

-Human Resources salaries in Nigeria range from 136,000 NGN per month (minimum average salary) to 554,000 NGN per month (maximum average salary, actual maximum is higher).
+Human Resources salaries in Nigeria range from 136,000 NGN per month (starting average salary) to 554,000 NGN per month (maximum average salary, actual maximum is higher).
 This is not the minimum wage as per the law, only the lowest reported number in the salary survey that had thousands of participants and professionals from all over the country.

 The experience level is the most important factor in determining the salary.
 Naturally the more years of experience the higher the wage.

 Generally speaking, employees having experience from two to five years earn on average 32% more than freshers and juniors across all industries and disciplines.

 Professionals with experience of more than five years tend to earn on average 36% more than those with five years or less of work experience.

 As you hit the ten years mark, the salary increases by 21% and an additional 14% for those who have crossed the 15 years mark.

 Those figures are presented as guidelines only.
 The numbers become more significant if you consider one job title at a time.

 It is well known that higher education equals a bigger salary, but how much more money can a degree add to your income?
 We compared the salaries of professionals at the same level but with different college degrees levels across many jobs, below are our findings.